 (Aaron Frazier had a similar experience when he had to empty his bag both in India and on returning – see the Facebook comments below for the full story.)

-Do make sure that your battery fully charged and can be switched on as this may be required if electrical items are charged.
+Do make sure that your battery fully charged and can be switched on as this may be required.